How to Think About Pricing an OSOW Load

 A step deck running legal loads in the Southeast might run at $3.50/mile.
 That's the floor.

 An OSOW load on that same equipment, in that same lane, needs to clear a higher bar.
-The question isn't "what does this load cost?" — it's "what rate makes it attractive enough to compensate for the friction, risk, effort, speed penalty, and equipment demands that this load creates?"
+"What rate makes it attractive enough to compensate for the friction, risk, effort, speed penalty, and equipment demands that this load creates?"

-That delta — the amount above the legal baseline — is the OD premium.
+The amount above the legal baseline is the OD premium.

 Small OD premium

 A 10′6″ wide load on a step deck with one escort.
-The friction is a permit and a pilot car.
+The friction is a permit.
 The speed hit is minor.
 The effort is manageable.

 Large OD premium

-A 14′ wide, 120′ long, 150,000-pound load on a 9-axle RGN with two escorts and a law enforcement detail.
+A 15′ wide, 150,000-pound GVW on a 13-axle setup with two escorts and possible law enforcement detail.
 Multi-state permits that take days.
 Daylight-only with metro curfews.
-Full route survey and utility coordination.
+Possibly route survey and engineering analysis.

 The OD premium scales with every factor.
 The wider, heavier, longer, and more state lines you cross, the more each factor compounds.
 A load that's slightly oversize in one state is a rounding error.
 A load that's superload-class across six states is a logistics operation.

-The carriers who make money in OSOW are the ones who accurately size the OD premium for each load.
+The carriers and brokers who make money in OSOW are the ones who accurately size the OD premium for each load.

 Underprice it and you're subsidizing the move with your legal freight profits.
 Overprice it and you lose the bid.
-The key is knowing exactly what each state requires — permits, escorts, conditions, restrictions — so you can quantify the friction and speed penalty instead of guessing.
+The key is knowing exactly what each state requires permits, escorts, conditions, et cetera so you can quantify the friction, risk, effort, speed, and equipment demands instead of guessing.

 You give it the load dimensions and the route.
 It tells you, state by state, what's required.
-You take that output and size the OD premium based on what you know about your equipment, your crew, and your risk tolerance.
-The regulatory picture is ours.
-The bid is yours.
+You take that output and size the OD premium based on what you know about your equipment, and the market.

 Permit fees, escort requirements, and travel restrictions referenced in this article are sourced from current state DOT regulations across all 48 contiguous states.